codee-com/open-catalog/Checks/PWR022/README.md

 ### Code example

+#### C

 The following loop contains a condition that is invariant for all its iterations.
-Not only may this introduce an unnecessary redundant comparison, it may also make the vectorization of the loop more difficult for some compilers.
+Not only may this introduce an unnecessary redundant comparison, it may also make the vectorization of the loop more difficult for some compilers:

 ```c
 int example(int *A, int n) {
   int total = 0;

   for (int i = 0; i < n; ++i) {
     if (n < 10) {
       total++;
     }
     A[i] = total;
   }

   return total;
 }
 ```